Cacasapo/fmtuner/readme.txt

 1. Deactivate the plugin through the 'Plugins' menu in WordPress.
 1. Delete the `fmtuner` directory from your `/wp-content/plugins/` directory.

-Be sure to [get in touch](http://www.command-tab.com/) if there's something that you think would make fmTuner better!
+Be sure to [get in touch](http://www.command-tab.com/) if there's a particular feature you think would make fmTuner better!

 == Screenshots ==